-This tells us that the power in each wavelet pixel is equation to the sum of the Fourier power across the pixel, convolved with the square of the frequency domain window function.
-The later is basically a top-hat window with width $\Delta F$.
+This tells us that the power in each wavelet pixel is equal to the sum of the Fourier power across the pixel, convolved with the square of the frequency domain window function.
+The latter is basically a top-hat window with width $\Delta F$.
 Another interesting case is when $\Delta m=0$, where the temporal correlations between pixels are then given for $|\Delta n|$ even by

 and for $|\Delta n|$ odd by